reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 The Lambda function will poll the queue and invoke the Lambda function by passing an event parameter that contains the messages in the queue.

-Lambda functions supports many language runtimes like Node.js, Python, C#, and Java.
+Lambda functions support many language runtimes like Node.js, Python, C#, and Java.

 Let us attach the following lambda function to our standard queue created earlier to process SQS messages: